SongshGeoLab/ABSESpy/docs/home/migration-guide-0.8.md

 - The `exp.summary()` method only returns final state data
 - For time series plots, you need to save and load the data using hooks
-- See [Logging Guide](../wiki/logging-guide.md) for details on using logger in hooks
+- Use `logging.getLogger("abses")` in your hooks to access ABSESpy's logger

 ## Getting Help